 A leading global manufacturer of longitudinally welded large-diameter pipes relies on the special machine manufacturer from the Siegerland region.
 With the new Graebener® Pipe Bending Press, the global player optimizes its production processes and is able to manufacture an enormous range of the most diverse special pipes with a wide range of dimensions and extreme diameter-to-wall thickness ratios.

 The machine manufacturer Graebener® Maschinentechnik has been building customized machines for use in pipe mills for decades.
 The recently developed pipe bending press is used for bending open seam pipes and half-shells in a step bending process.
-The special feature of this custom-built machine is its enormous flexibility, as it can be used to produce tubes of the most varied dimensions: with outside diameters from 12" to 48" (up to 100" for half-shells), wall thicknesses from 12 to 75 mm, and lengths between 6 and 13.2 m.
-Above all, the unique feature of the bending press is that it can also be used to produce tubes with very small diameters and high wall thicknesses.
+The special feature of this custom-built machine is its enormous flexibility, as it can be used to produce pipes of the most varied dimensions: with outside diameters from 12" to 48" (up to 100" for half-shells), wall thicknesses from 12 to 75 mm, and lengths between 6 and 13.2 m.
+Above all, the unique feature of the bending press is that it can also be used to produce pipes with very small diameters and high wall thicknesses.
 Materials with high yield strengths, such as X80, X90 and X100, are processed without any problems.
 For such an enormous production spectrum, large-diameter pipe manufacturer normally need several lines.

 With the Graebener® Pipe Bending Press, investment volumes can be reduced and production cycles shortened - the basis for a long-term economical production process.